rd--/spl/md/notes.md

 - U+2A7D ⩽ LESS-THAN OR SLANTED EQUAL TO
 - U+2A7E ⩾ GREATER-THAN OR SLANTED EQUAL TO
 - U+22EF ⋯ MIDLINE HORIZONTAL ELLIPSIS
+- U+2209 ∉ Not An Element Of
+- U+220C ∌ DOES NOT CONTAIN AS MEMBER